department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/21-22-interview-conversation-guide.md

 ## Document Expectations - 10 minutes
-- Are you currently using a representative to assist with a disputed VA claim?
+- Are you currently using a PoA or representative to assist with a disputed VA claim?

-- Is that representative an attorney or a VSO? **(who did you end up going with?)**
-- When did you allocate your rights to an attorney/VSO to help with your VA claim? **(when did you complete the assign a represenative to your claim(s)?)**
+Yes
-- **Why did you choose to go with (Said repre)?**   Can you share your reasoning behind electing a representative for your claim?
+- Can you share your reasoning behind electing a representative for your claim?
+- Who did you end up choosing?
+- Is that an attorney or a VSO?
+- How did you find out about this service?
   - Look for answers such as friends, family, bureaucracy, approached by service
-- **What were you hoping to accomplsih by have the representative?**
+- Can you briefly tell us what you know about VA’s Power of Attorney
+- When was the last time you assigned a representative to your claim(s)?

+No
+- Is there a reason that you do not have a representative you are working with?
-- How did you apply for a Power of Attorney (POA)?
+- What are the steps you think might be involved in selecting a representative for the Power of Attorney process?
-    - Look for answers such as paper, eBenefits, a service
+- Would you use this service?
-- Are you satisfied with the method you used?
-Why or Why not?
+  - Why & Why not
-- What would have been your preference?

 ## Discover Pain Points - 10 minutes
 ### Screenshare
 - Moderator will share their screen.
 Confirm with the participant that they can see the eBenefits portal.

 I am going to share my screen with you.
 Can you see the eBenefits website on your computer?
+As I said before we are going to walk through how to fill out the Power of Attorney form and gather your thoughts about each step.

 - How familiar are you with the Power of Attorney form, also called the 21-22 form?
-- What is your experience with the VA's POA process?
+- The first step we will be reviewing is the Privacy Act.

 **Screens**
 - Privacy Act
-  - Please give us your initial thoughts about this step?
+    - **What are your initial  thoughts about this step?**
-  - Please explain how you would complete this step?
-  - Can you verbalize some of your thoughts about the Privacy Act text?
+    - What are your feelings about how the VA presents this legal text on its pages?
+    - How often do you read the legal text in a document (sometimes called Terms and Conditions)
+        - Why & Why not?
+    - How would you prefer to view the legal documents?
+    - Can you remember an example where you like how the legal documentation was presented
+        - How was it presented?
+    - Does this step seem to be an appropriate first step for the form.
+    - Do you have any other thoughts about this step that you would like to bring up?

-- VA Number
+- VA Number (796-12-4704)
   - Do you know your VA number?
   - How would you prefere to look up the number?
 - Search for Representative